-The pooled prevalence of GERD worldwide is 14% [17-18], similar to what was found in this study (13.64%); however, there is great geographic variability [19].
-On the other hand, several studies in Asia [20], Southeast Asia [18], and the Philippines [21] reported a lower prevalence of 7.4%, hence there is almost two times the prevalence of GERD in Filipino HD patients.
-In a study by Kawaguchi et al., the reported prevalence of GERD in hemodialysis patients was 24.2% compared to a 16.3% prevalence in the general population [22].
-The findings are suggestive that ESRD in hemodialysis patients may have specific risks that predispose them to GERD.
+The pooled prevalence of GERD worldwide is 14%, similar to what was found in this study (13.64%), however, there is great geographic variability.
+Compared to several studies in Asia, Southeast Asia, and the Philippines, there is almost two times the prevalence of GERD in Filipino HD patients.
+In a study by Kawaguchi et al., the reported prevalence of GERD in hemodialysis patients was 24.2% compared to a 16.3% prevalence in the general population.
+The findings are suggestive that ESRD patients on hemodialysis may have specific risks that predispose them to GERD.

-In general, the pathophysiology of GERD primarily involves gastroesophageal junction that is poorly functioning; the antireflux barrier composed of the lower esophageal sphincter and crural diaphragm, coupled with impaired esophageal clearance and alterations in esophageal mucosal integrity [23].
-Gastrin, a polypeptide hormone, has been found to decrease lower esophageal sphincter pressure and increase the transient LES relaxation [24].
-Patients with impaired kidney function, especially end-stage renal disease, have elevated serum gastrin concentration which can be due to impaired degradation and reduced excretion.
-The basal serum gastrin concentration was inversely related to the basal, maximal, and peak acid output in CRF patients with severe impairment of renal function [25-29].
-In addition, patients even on hemodialysis were found to have elevated gastrin levels [30], and the values are the same, before and after HD [31-32].
-Esophageal motility disorders and delayed gastric emptying may also play a role in the development of GERD in ESRD patients owing to altered myoelectric activity, or perhaps to an increased production of gastric acid [33].
-It has been demonstrated that uremic patients undergoing hemodialysis had gastric dysrhythmias during HD that eventually deteriorated after hemodialysis, although autonomic neuropathy may be a confounder [34].
-The delayed gastric emptying usually occurs, especially if both parasympathetic and sympathetic neuropathies are present [35].
+In general, the pathophysiology of GERD primarily involves the gastroesophageal junction (the anti-reflux barrier composed of the lower esophageal sphincter and crural diaphragm) that is poorly functioning, coupled with impaired esophageal clearance as well as alterations in esophageal mucosal integrity.
+Gastrin, a polypeptide hormone, has been found to decrease lower esophageal sphincter pressure and increase the transient lower esophageal sphincter relaxation.
+Patients with impaired kidney function, especially ESRD, have elevated serum gastrin concentrations which can be due to impaired degradation and reduced excretion.
+The basal serum gastrin concentration was inversely related to the basal, maximal, and peak acid output in CRF patients with severe impairment of renal function.26-30 In addition,

-Table 4.
-Factors associated with GERDQ > 8 among hemodialysis patients (n=264)
+Table IV.
+Factors associated with GERDQ > 8 among patients (n=264)